Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 we represent in a computer is in binary code.
 Let us not explain exactly how this is done and assume that there is such a mapping.
 More interestingly, proofs are also represented as numbers...

-> TODO : notation Gnumbers}
+We will define the code of a formula $A$ as $\ulcorner A \urcorner$.
+All the rules of logic can then be transposed as functions of the Godel numbers, even the inference rules.

-One key aspect of this is that we can validate / invalidate whether a sequence of statements
+One key consequence of this is that we can validate / invalidate whether a sequence of statements using arithmetic!

+With that knowledge, let us go back to Set Theory.
 The question of whether a number is in a set could be answered by proving that a specific formula is true for the number x.